 Genesis 3:20 And Adam called his wife's name Eve, because she was the mother of all living.

-Until recently, the 19th triangular number, ‘190’, has proven more difficult to locate on the surface of scripture and in a contextually relevant passage whereas, the other two triangle numbers – for the Completed Body of Christ (‘153’) and Believing Israel Post Rapture (‘276’) – are readily found on the surface of scripture.
-The number ‘153’ is found in John 21:11 and the number ‘276’ is found in Acts 27:37, both of which are typologically rich passages for the church and Israel respectively.
-Remember that ‘190’ represents all believers throughout all 6000 bible years of history who have been (or will be) ‘born again’ and will partake in the first resurrection.
-How appropriate, therefore, that the number ‘190’ has been found in the parable of the sower, where ‘seed’ (the word of God) is sown into different types of ground (the heart of a man).
-The seed sown on the good ground represents the heart of a man, woman or child who is a believer and receives the word of God in their heart and is ‘born again’.
+The number ‘190’ really has remained elusive.
+Remember that ‘190’ represents all believers (throughout all 6000 bible years of history) who have been ‘born again’ and who will partake in the first resurrection before the Millennial Kingdom.
+How appropriate, therefore, that the number ‘190’ has now been found in the parable of the sower where the ‘seed’ (the word of God) is sown into different types of ground (the heart of a man).
+The seed sown on the ‘good ground’ represents the heart of a man, woman or child who becomes a believer and receives the word of God in their heart and is ‘born again’.

-In summary, triangular numbers mark dispensationally significant people (or groups) in the Bible and in contextually relevant passages.
+In summary, triangular numbers mark significant people (or groups) in the Bible just before a major divine intervention!
 Why would God do this?
-Well, the reason is that these triangular numbers are part of a bigger picture.
-They are the ‘holding’ stage of the prime-fulfilment pattern which yields timing information for the prophetic fulfilment of major upcoming dispensational events.
-The Lord has embedded these patterns in the Bible to give a scriptural ‘timing’ anchor for the Biblical Watch.
-Simple.
+Well, the reason is that these triangular numbers are part of a bigger picture in that they are an essential stage of the prime-fulfilment pattern – a pattern of elegant form which gives biblical forensic authentication to the fulfilment of major dispensational events.